-In the case of structures where first yield criterion has to be also checked (e.g. steel bridges) GMNIA (or GMNA) analysis can be also applied by the provision that only the elastic part of the relevant load-displacement path should be considered in the resistance calculation.
+(12) In the case of structures where first yield criterion has to be also checked (e.g. steel bridges) GMNIA (or GMNA) analysis can be also applied by the provision that only the elastic part of the relevant load-displacement path should be considered in the resistance calculation.
 The elastic part of the load-displacement path can be determined by comparison of the results of a GNIA (or GNA) and GMNIA (or GMNA) analysis.

-The characteristic buckling resistance (Rb,k) may be determined by modifying the resistance assessed from a GMNIA analysis (RGMNIA) according to the model factor γFE and using the following Formula:
+(13) The characteristic buckling resistance (Rb,k) may be determined by modifying the resistance assessed from a GMNIA analysis (RGMNIA) according to the model factor γFE and using the following Formula:

-Rb,k=RGMNIAγFE (8.3)
+(8.3)

-where:

-γFE is the model factor according to 7.3,

-RGMNIA is the calculated buckling resistance based on GMNIA analysis considering the limit state criteria given in 8.1.5(2).
+where